How to install Ubuntu: run Linux on your laptop or PC

 The arguments over whether to go for 32- or 64-bit versions of Ubuntu mirror those over the 32- and 64-bit versions of Windows.
-64-bit Ubuntu is marginally faster in tests, and adds support for more than 4GB of RAM.
-Take a look at: How to install Ubuntu software.
+64-bit Ubuntu is marginally faster in tests and adds support for more than 4GB of RAM.

 There are issues with hardware and software compatibility, although these are easing, and some applications either run more slowly in 64-bit mode or won’t run at all without some tweaking.

-Confusingly, Canonical cites the 32-bit version as the recommended choice on the Desktop Edition download page, but then goes in favour of the 64-bit version on a help page.
+Confusingly, Canonical cites the 32-bit version as the recommended choice on the Desktop Edition download page but then goes in favor of the 64-bit version on a help page.
 In our experience, the advantages of the 64-bit version make sense, and problems are relatively few and far between.

 The standard method of installing Ubuntu has generally been to download the ISO file and burn it to a CD, but Canonical is aware that netbook owners may not have access to a CD drive, and that a USB stick is often more convenient.

-The simplest way is with a full install, and if you have an old PC, laptop or netbook gathering dust, this is a great way to make it genuinely useful once again.
-See also: How to install Windows apps in Ubuntu.
+The simplest way is with a full install, and if you have an old PC, laptop, or netbook gathering dust, this is a great way to make it genuinely useful once again.

 It’s a clean and easy installation; the installer will happily wipe your old Windows partition, and Ubuntu’s generous system requirements mean it will run happily on a single-core CPU with 1GB of RAM.
 It’s even possible to run it on a 1GHz CPU with 256MB of RAM, although we recommend at least 512MB.